Father* | Bernard Henry Smet (b. 26 October 1894, d. 21 February 1963) |

 Birth | about 1794 | Joseph Wilman was born about 1794. |

-Death | after 1819 | He died The cause of his death (at the age of 25) in the year of 1819 is not known after 1819 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1819 | He died The cause of his death (at the age of 25) in the year of 1819 is not known after 1819 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Joseph Wilman had person sources.1 |